 PingOne MFA IdP Adapter settings reference

-Field descriptions for the PingOne MFA IdP Adapter configuration screen.
+Field descriptions for the PingOne MFA IdP Adapter configuration page.

 Field | Description | ||